sbg/sevenbridges-r/README.md

 a = Auth(username = "tengfei", platform = "cgc")
 ```

-- CWL Tool interface, you can directly describe your tool in R, export to JSON/YAML, or add it to your online project.
+* A [Common Workflow Language (CWL)](http://www.commonwl.org/) Tool interface to directly describe your tool in R, export it to JSON or YAML, or add it to your online project.
 This package defines a complete set
-of CWL object.
-So you can describe tools like this
+of CWL object, so you can describe tools as follows:

 ```r
 library(readr)